-Let's take a few figures from the start, to create a small example of a routine as we go.
+Let's take a few tricks right off the bat, so that we can create a little example routine as we go along.

-If you work on everything at the same time, you are not going to make progress on anything at once.
-Our advice 👉: start by choosing 2 à 4 figures that are going to serve as the main goals that you are really going to focus on.
+If you work on everything at once, you're not going to make progress on anything at once.
+Our advice 👉 start by choosing 2-4 tricks that will serve as your main goals that you will really focus on.

-Try to vary between figures pushed and pulled as well as between vertical and horizontal movements.
-This will allow you to stay more balanced and limit the risk of injury.
+Try to vary between push and pull patterns and between vertical and horizontal movements.
+This will help you stay more balanced and reduce the risk of injury.

-Here is an example of a routine with the following goals: Back Lever, Muscle Up Force and Straddle Planche.
+Here is an example of a routine with the following objectives: Back Lever, Muscle Up Strength and Straddle Plank.

-Let's look at the few components of your workouts:
+Let's look at some of the components of your workouts:

-First of all, warming up, which deserves its own article.
+First of all, the warm-up, which deserves its own article.

-Right after the warm-up, it is a good time to introduce flexibility and technique work, such as for example the V-sit and handstand, all for 5 to 15 minutes.
+Right after the warm-up, it is a good time to introduce flexibility and technique work, such as the V-sit and the Handstand, all for 5 to 15 minutes.

-The goal here is to work more on technique than strength becausedo not get tired before training.
-For this type of movement, the best way to improve them is still to do it as often as possible as long as it does not negatively affect your real workouts!
+The goal here is to work more on technique than strength because you don't want toget tired before training.
+For this type of movement, the best way to improve it is to do it as often as possible as long as it doesn't negatively affect your real workouts!